HuemulSolutions/enola/docs/feedback_evaluation.md

 - `003`: Length of the Response
 - `004`: Content

+It is important that you use an `eval_id` that was previously defined, otherwise, the evaluation will not work.

 **value:**

 The `value` corresponds to the rating you will assign to the evaluation, to measure the satisfaction with the interaction.